praxidike97/emoji-learn/README.md

 ![Screenshot 2](images/screenshot02.png)

-Yeah, it really is someting.
+Yeah, it really is something.

 ## Prerequisites 📝
 Emojicode version 0.9+ is required.
 Go [here](https://github.com/emojicode/emojicode) to find out how to install it.